cyberphantom/Docker-Kubernetes-AWS/README.md

 * **Docker:**			Containarization platform.
 * **Container:**     is a sandbox process on your machine that is isolated from all other processes on the host machine.
 It is a runable instance of an image.
+In general, each container should do one thing and do it well.
+* **Networking:**   allow one container to talk to another.
+* **Docker Compose:** is a tool that was developed to help define and share multi-container applications.
 * **CoreOS:**			OS for containers.
 * **Amazon EC2:**     A web server instance hosting Ubuntu as the operating system.
 Check version architecture: `uname -r`.
 You can use SSH to connect to Ubuntu instance on Amazon EC2 `ssh -i "youe docker.pem" ubuntu@ip address`.
 * **Virtual Private Cloud (VPC):** Is your private section of AWS, where you can place resources and allow or restrict access to them.